mvrzan/heroku-agentforce-mcp/README.md

 ![](./screenshots/project-2-architecture-diagram.png)

-This project showcases how to run a local MCP Client with an MCP Server that is hosted on Heroku, built with Node.js, TypeScript, and the Anthropic SDK.
+This project showcases how to run a local CLI tool with local MCP Clients that connect to an MCP server hosted on Heroku that was built with Node.js, TypeScript, and the Anthropic SDK.
 The architecture involves a two MCP clients that communicate with with their respective MCP servers over `streamable HTTP` and `SSE (server sent events)`:

-TODO: Update the description
+TODO: Update the code paths for the Server Sent Events MCP Server capabilities

 The architecture diagram shows the following:

 1.  **CLI Invocation**: The process starts when a user invokes a command through the **Command-Line Interface (CLI)**.
-2.  **MCP Client (TypeScript)**: The CLI interacts with an **MCP Client** (implemented in TypeScript) to gather context from various resources.
+2.  **MCP Client**: The CLI interacts with an **MCP Clients** to gather context from various MCP servers both over `streamable HTTP` and `SSE (server sent events)`.
-3.  **MCP Server Capabilities**: The MCP Server is configured with the following capabilities:
+3.  **Streamable HTTP MCP Server Capabilities**: The MCP Server is configured with the following capabilities:
+    - **Invokes weather API tools**: Lists two weather API [tools](./project_2/server/src/utils/UnifiedMCPServer.ts#117) for United States
+4.  **Server Sent Events MCP Server Capabilities**: The MCP Server is configured with the following capabilities:
-    - **Local file**: Gathers local data ([data.json](./project_1/server/src/data/data.json))
+    - **Local file**: Gathers local file data ([data.json](./project_1/server/src/data/data.json))
-    - **Invokes weather API tools**: Lists two weather API [tools](./project_1/server/src/index.ts#55)
+    - **Invokes weather API tools**: Lists API weather tools just for Canada [tools](./project_1/server/src/index.ts#55)
     - **Prompt**: Sets a system [prompt](./project_1/server/src/index.ts#216)
-4.  **Context Provisioning**: The MCP Client takes the payload from the MCP servers and passes it to the LLM as context.
+5.  **Context Provisioning**: The MCP Client takes the payload from the MCP servers and passes it to the LLM as context.
-5.  **LLM Processing**: The LLM (invoked via the [Anthropic SDK](./project_1/client/src/utils/MCPClient.ts#222)) processes the user's request using the context provided by the MCP Client and decides which resource to invoke.
+6.  **LLM Processing**: The LLM (invoked via the [Anthropic SDK](./project_1/client/src/utils/MCPClient.ts#222)) processes the user's request using the context provided by the MCP Client and decides which resource to invoke.
-6.  **CLI Output**: The LLM's response is returned to the CLI, which then displays the final output to the user.
+7.  **CLI Output**: The LLM's response is returned to the CLI, which then displays the final output to the user.

-This setup demonstrates a basic MCP interaction, showcasing how a single MCP Client can connect to a single MCP Server to enhance an LLM context.
+This setup demonstrates how a single host application can instantiate multiple MCP clients and connect to multiple MCP servers that are hosted on Heroku.

 ### Technologies used